Living Donor Organ Transplantation

 Why Northwestern Memorial

-In 2013, Northwestern Memorial was one of the largest living donor kidney transplant programs in the country, performing 122 such transplants.
+In 2015, Northwestern Memorial was one of the largest living donor kidney transplant programs in Illinois, performing 86 such transplants.
 The benefits of living donor kidney transplants are well-documented; the kidneys from living donors have longer graft survival rates, function better and have fewer complications than kidneys from deceased donors.
-In 2013, Northwestern Memorial performed 16 adult living donor liver transplants, making ours one of the largest living donor liver programs in the country.

 Potential donors must be in relatively good health, both physically and emotionally and have a compatible blood type with the organ recipient.
 Additionally, kidney donors need to be over the age of 18 and liver donors need to be between 18 and 60 years old.
 Those who agree to be a living donor do so as a volunteer and find great reward in saving a life.